Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Sequential Convex Restriction

 \subsection{Sequential Convex Restriction}

 Sequential Convex Restriction (SCR) iteratively solves the optimization problem in \eqref{eqn:CVXRS} to solve the original problem in \eqref{eqn:CRMPC}.
+The convex restriction is always constructed around the nominal point since coefficients $K$ and $R$ in \eqref{eqn:K} depends on the nominal point.
+By updating the point of evaluation of the Jacobian, the convex restriction gets updated accordingly.
 The algorithm iterates between (a) solving the optimization problem with a convex restriction condition constructed around the nominal trajectory, and (b) setting the solution of the optimization problem as the new nominal trajectory.
 The convergence properties were studied in \cite{Lee2019}, and power systems applications were considered in \cite{Lee2019b}.
 The algorithm for Model Predictive Control application is described in Algorithm \ref{alg:SCRS} with the termination threshold $\varepsilon>0$.

 The sequential convex restriction is a local search method, and its convergence depends on the initializations of the variables.
-Note that the initialization of the algorithm is denoted by $\mathbf{x}^{(0)}$, which is different from the initial state $x_0$ of the dynamical system.
+The initialization of the algorithm is denoted by $\mathbf{x}^{(0)}$ and can be obtained by any control strategy.
 The main part of the algorithm consists of three main steps.
 The first is finding the convex restriction of the safety constraint, according to Lemma \ref{lemma:cvxrs_safety}.
 The second step is solving the convex optimization problem with convex restriction.
 As was shown in Remark \ref{remark:scalability}, the optimization solves a convex quadratic problem that scales with $n\cdot N$ and $s\cdot N$ for sparse nonlinear systems.
-The third step is retrieving the state trajectory using the new control solution.
-This step can be done by simply simulating the dynamics.
+The third step is retrieving the state trajectory using the new control solution by simply simulating the dynamics.
 By leveraging warm-start in convex optimization problems, the sequence of problems can be solved efficiently.
-A related algorithm for the non-robust formulation is Sequential Quadratic Programming \cite{nocedal2006numerical}, which had a wide range of applications in MPC \cite{Hovgaard2013,Hovgaard,Alrifaee2017}.
+A related algorithm for the non-robust formulation is Sequential Quadratic Programming \cite{nocedal2006numerical}, which has a wide range of applications in MPC \cite{Hovgaard2013,Hovgaard,Alrifaee2017}.
 The key advantage of Sequential Convex Restriction is that it enables consideration of robust feasibility against the uncertainty.